CDP Stablecoin: Architecture and Implementation

 totalDebt[collateralToken] += stablecoinAmount;

-// Mint stablecoin to user
+// Mint stablecoins to user

 stablecoin.mint(msg.sender, stablecoinAmount);